 Light Therapy Pelvic Wand

-TARGETED PELVIC LIGHT THERAPY FOR FERTILITY, POSTPARTUM RECOVERY, PELVIC PAIN, MENOPAUSE AND OVERALL PELVIC HEALTH.
+TARGETED PELVIC RED LIGHT THERAPY FOR FERTILITY, POSTPARTUM RECOVERY, PELVIC PAIN, MENOPAUSE AND OVERALL PELVIC HEALTH.

 The only pelvic wand I recommend for internal photobiomodulation.